All The Data Facebook Collects - And How To Stop This

 Through this big data collection, they provide targeted advertising to the user.
 Because Facebook sells this data to advertisers, they can target adverts to specific groups more likely to buy the products.

-Facebook uses this big data to personalize the content that its users see on their news feeds, pages you may like, friend suggestions.
-Facebook pushes content that is aligned with the users preferences and activities.
-While big data collection could enhance the user experience, benefit Facebook and advertisers, it raises concern knowing the potential dangers associated with big data collection.
+Facebook uses this big data to personalize the content that its users see on their news feeds, pages you may like, and friend suggestions.
+Facebook pushes content that is aligned with the user’s preferences and activities.
+While big data collection could enhance the user experience, and benefit Facebook and advertisers, it raises concern knowing the potential dangers associated with big data collection.

 Click here to read more on Facebook’s data privacy policy.